rclone/rclone/docs/content/dropbox.md

 dropbox:dir` will return the error `Failed to purge: There are too many files involved in this operation`.
 As a work-around do an `rclone delete dropbox:dir` followed by an `rclone rmdir dropbox:dir`.

+### Get your own Dropbox App ID ###

+When you use rclone with Dropbox in its default configuration you are using rclone's App ID.
+This is shared between all the rclone users.

+Here is how to create your own Dropbox App ID for rclone:

+1. Log into the [Dropbox App console](https://www.dropbox.com/developers/apps/create) with your Dropbox Account (It need not to be the same account as the Dropbox you want to access)

+2. Choose an API => Usually this should be `Dropbox API`

+3. Choose the type of access you want to use => Full Dropbox or App Folder

+4. Name your App

+5. Click the button `Create App`

+6. Find the `App key` and `App secret` Use these values in rclone config to add a new remote or edit an existing remote.